 You can find the last 12 months of sales by consulting an income statement.
 A Profit & Loss statement will give you last 12 months of profit plus the owner’s salary.

 The industry is critical and can make a huge difference in the valuation.
-For example, if you are a medical practice, you will have greater valuation than, say, a coffee shop because the industry sales multiplier will likely cast your industry with greater long-term value and stability than a food service business.
+For example, if you are a medical or chiropractic practice, you will have greater valuation than, say, a coffee shop because the industry sales multiplier will likely cast your industry with greater long-term value and stability than a food service business.

 Is it this simple?
 Crunch the numbers and now you are selling a business in Naples, Florida to millionaire?